Orders placed before 3 pm will be shipped the same day.โœจ

 4.1 Choosing the Right Seeds and Containers

-Selecting high-quality tomato seeds is the first step.
+Selecting high-quality tomato seeds is the first step when deciding when to grow tomatoes.
 There are many varieties available, so choose based on your taste preference and growing conditions.

 Pick a suitable container or garden bed with proper drainage.
 Mix compost, sandy soil, and organic fertilizer to create a well-draining, nutrient-rich environment.